mauritssilvis/challenges/java/java-project-maven-intellij/README.md

 mvn clean install
 ```

-In addition to the previous command, this command will make the JAR available in your local Maven repository.
+In addition to the previous command, this command makes the JAR available in your local Maven repository.
-Note that the JAR will [not be executable](#24-maven-jar-plugin-issues).
+Note that the JAR is [not executable](#24-maven-jar-plugin-issues).

 ## 2. Issues and solutions